merriam/pyUI/doc/plan.md

 Plan for PyUI
 --

 This is an itch I've been wanting to scratch for a while.
 I want a introspection based GUI.
+This should have major innovations in the follwoing areas:

+* same or near same interface to Tck/Tk, Terminal, HTML, MS-Windows, OS/X, Ipad, iPhone, and Android.
+Maybe even Glade, wxWindows, and Qt.
+* availability of non-blocking UI items, meaning a dialog where the event loop doesn't take over the applicaiton.
+Call to get values and have it return.
+* Lazy specification with smart layouts.
+I should be able to toss over raw data, english phrases to parse, or raw data and get something reasonable.
+* Smart data types, not just 'int' but 'year' or 'counting number' or 'modern year' or something.
+Also, SSN, real addresses, phone numbers, zip codes, etc.
+* A general tone of kicking all possible work to the library instead of the developer.
+Treating the input as a puzzle that could be worked out by the library cuts down on the client's need to puzzle out a specific interface.

 In the simplest form, I'll have a non-blocking dialog type gui:

      import pyUI as ui
-     fields = [["Enter first number:", "{[number1]:d}"],
-               ["Enter second number", "{[number2]:d}"]]
+     fields = [["Enter first number:", ":number1 is integer"], ["Enter second number", ":number2 is integer"]]
      output = ui.dialog(fields)
      total = output["number1"] + output["number2"]
      output = ui.dialog("Total value is {}".format(total))

-There is enough information here to do a simple Tcl/TK system.
-I'm using the mini-language for format for specifying the inputs.
+There is enough information here to do a simple Tcl/TK system, so it should be enough for the library to run.

-So, in a bit more depth, I'm looking at design with these major terms:
+To understand in a bit more depth, read the [Glossary](DEVELOP.md) and other sections of [the development guide](DEVELOP.md).

-Spec: The description of what items of data are wanted.
-The spec is recursives, in that a data item might be iteself a list of items.
-This implies an iterator that may return new spec objects.
-The spec is also might have lists of lists of dicts of lists.
-Determining the data items requested from a raw spec is a puzzle: there might be english phrases; sample values; or other hints.
-Treating it like a puzzle burdens the ui system programmer instead of the client.
-In a perfect implementation, any call to the library that could be figured out by a human should work.

-BaseUI: The abstract base UI of the system on which specific subclasses will implement the display for HTML, Tcl/Tk, or other systems.
-It should have then contract that each subclass must implement.

-Other files are experiments, examples, and docs.